 Providing legal advice to our clients on market access strategies is the cornerstone of our practice.
 Our market access expertise covers agricultural goods and services.
 We have advised Governments and private parties on the use and WTO consistency of non-tariff barriers and other regulatory frameworks that often result in trade impediments.

-On market access in agricultural products, we have advised Governments, producers and multinationals on gaining access to the European Union’s (EU) markets of palm oil, tobacco products, beef, poultry, fruit and vegetables, dairy products, rice and sugar.
+On market access in agricultural products, we have advised Governments, producers and multinationals on gaining access to the European Union’s (EU) markets of palm oil, tobacco products, beef, poultry, fruit and vegetables, pistachios, hemp, dairy products, rice and sugar.
 In particular, we have advised on the impact of EU legislation on agricultural markets and provided legal assistance before the relevant EU institutions and in WTO dispute settlement proceedings in order to ensure that our clients’ products were granted access to the EU.
 Our expertise covers all issues connected with non-tariff barriers affecting agricultural products, such as sanitary and phytosanitary measures, technical barriers to trade, and import licensing procedures.

 We have advised Governments in negotiating agricultural market access in the Doha Round of multilateral trade negotiations, in WTO accession negotiations with candidate countries, and through other trade negotiations and consultations (i.e., GATT Articles XIII and XXVIII procedures).
 We have also provided legal representation in WTO dispute settlement proceedings triggered in relation to market access for agricultural products.
 Finally, over the years we have developed strong expertise in advising both Governments and private companies or trade associations to apply for, comply with and take advantage of the EU’s GSP and GSP+ schemes, from the compliance with the requirements to the observance of the required procedures and customs forms.